Axway/Cloud-Automation/APIM/Helmchart/examples/google-gke/README.md

 Here is an example of a registered domain using Cloud domains and Google-Domains as the name service:
 ![Google Cloud-Domains](imgs/google-cloud-domains.png)

-Google does not support updating DNS records via ingress resources, so you must maintain the DNS records yourself.
+Google does not support dynamic update of DNS records via ingress resources, so you must maintain the DNS records yourself.
 Here is an example using [Google-Domains](https://domains.google.com), each pointing to the belonging created Google load balancer:
 ![Google-Domains](imgs/google-domains-dns-entries.png)

 #### Certificates